Boruha/TurtleWars/README.md

 # TurtleWars
-This is a PC videogame developed by seven studients of Multimedia Engeneering at 'University of Alicante' in 2018.
+This is a PC videogame developed by seven studients of Multimedia Engineering at 'University of Alicante' in 2018.
 It's coded in C++ and XML in 'Ubuntu 16.04'.
 We used 'Codeblocks' IDE, SFML and tinyXML libraries.